rafaelrlc/rafaelrlc/README.md

   ### About me:
-- Computer Science Student
+- Computer Science Student and Software Developer

-- Currently learning: Next.js, Tailwind.css and improving my Typescript and CSS skills.
+- Currently learning: Backend Development (Node.js) and improving my Typescript and CSS skills.
-- Interest in learning : Backend Development (Node.js or Python)
+- Working with: React.js and Next.js.

 ## 🛠 &nbsp;Skills